What’s the difference between inkjet and laser printers?

 Before choosing the right office printer, it’s important to know the difference between inkjet and laser printers.
 Here’s our beginners guide to understanding this printing technology.

-When choosing the technology for your office printer, knowing the difference between inkjet and laser printers can help you make an educated choice that will provide you with the best lifetime value for your use.
+When choosing the technology for your office printer, knowing the difference between inkjet and laser printers can help you make an educated choice that will provide you with the best overall value for your use.